coreruleset/documentation/content/development/testing.md

   ...
 ```

-If you want to run only one test, or a group of tests, you can include only that one(s) with option `-i`:
+If you want to run only one test, or a group of tests, you can specify that using the "include" option `-i` (or `--include`).
+This option takes a regular expression:

 ```bash
 $ ./go-ftw run --config .ftw.apache.yaml -d ../coreruleset/tests/regression/tests/ -i "955100-1$"
 ```

-In this case only the test case `955100-1` test will run.
+In the above case only the test case `955100-1` will be run.

-If you want to see how looks like the request, response and log lines, you can pass the option `--trace`:
+If you need to see more verbose output (e.g., to look at the requests and responses sent and received by **go-ftw**) you can use the `--debug` or `--trace` options:

 ```bash
 $ ./go-ftw run --config .ftw.apache.yaml -d ../coreruleset/tests/regression/tests/ -i "955100-1$" --trace
 ```

-or `--debug`

 ```bash
 $ ./go-ftw run --config .ftw.apache.yaml -d ../coreruleset/tests/regression/tests/ -i "955100-1$" --debug
 ```

-Please note again that `libmodsecurity3` is **not fully compatible** with `mod_security2`, some tests can be failed.
-If you want to ignore them, you can put the tests onto a list in your config:
+Please note again that `libmodsecurity3` is **not fully compatible** with ModSecurity 2, some tests can fail.
+If you want to ignore them, you can put the tests into a list in your config:

 ```
 testoverride: